ml-in-barcelona/jsoo-react/README.md

 Thanks to the authors and maintainers of ReasonReact, in particular [@rickyvetter](https://github.com/rickyvetter) for his work on the v3 of the JSX ppx.
 Thanks to the authors and maintainers of Js_of_ocaml, in particular [@hhugo](https://github.com/hhugo) who has been answering many many questions in GitHub threads.
+Thanks to the Lexifi team for creating gen_js_api.
 Thanks to [@tmattio](https://github.com/tmattio/) for creating Spin and the jsoo-react template :raised_hands:
 And thanks to the team behind React.js!
 What an amazing library :)